ogarcia/rockpass/README.md

 sudo systemctl enable rockpass
 ```

-Warning: The only binary provided is for `linux-amd64`, if you need to run
+Warning: The only binaries provided are for `linux-amd64` and `linux-arm64`,
-Rockpass on another architecture (like a Raspberry Pi) you must compile it,
+if you need to run Rockpass on another architecture (like a Raspberry Pi
-see how to do it in the [from source section](#from-source).
+32bit) you must compile it, see how to do it in the [from source
+section](#from-source).

 Note that the systemd unit uses a dynamic user that has a persistent
 directory in `/var/lib/rockpass/` so it is recommended that the SQLite DB be